Zilliqa/ZRC/zrcs/zrc-3.md

 ### B. Error Codes

-The NFT contract must define the following constants for use as error codes for the `Error` event.
+The contract must define the following constants for use as error codes for the `Error` event.

 | Name | Type | Code | Description
 |--|--|--|--|